 Top Oktoberfest Songs

-“Ein Prosit” is the one song you are guaranteed to hear … over and over and over… It’s not a bad thing.
+“Ein Prosit” is the one song you are guaranteed to hear … over and over and over… (probably twice an hour).
+It’s not a bad thing.
 Remember, the song is a toast, so raise your glass or stein, sing along, and drink after the counting…

 In English, this is the Beer Barrel Polka… but I grew up with Heino singing “Rosamunde”..
 Here he is singing the original with Andre Rieu.